jhl-Det/CVA-Net/README.md

 # CVA-Net
-## The datasets is available at https://pan.baidu.com/s/1Cv1Ww7oFcZOH_1QzOwqKtw, code: jsbn
+## The datasets is available at https://pan.baidu.com/s/1yYME7-DvvIEZzCb72NXaJA?pwd=jnie
 The code of this repository is based on https://github.com/fundamentalvision/Deformable-DETR.